U.S. employers' response to #MeToo is 'ineffective', poll finds

-NEW YORK (Thomson Reuters Foundation) - Only a third of U.S. employers have taken new measures to prevent sexual harassment since the #MeToo movement sparked international debate about the issue, a poll said on Tuesday.
+NEW YORK, May 15 (Thomson Reuters Foundation) - Only a third of U.S. employers have taken new measures to prevent sexual harassment since the #MeToo movement sparked international debate about the issue, a poll said on Tuesday.

 The Harris survey showed the movement had failed to trickle down to the wider population or bring about meaningful change, said Margaret Stockdale, a psychology professor at the Indiana University-Purdue University Indianapolis (IUPUI).